gordonguthrie/TheManual/docs/chapter2/moar_ugen_stuff.md

 # Chapter 2 - Recreating the sine synth

+## Why does this matter?

+The code for synthesisers is pretty confusing.
+Good documentation is key to understanding how they are built and why.
+This chapter lays the ground work for understanding our documentation going forward.

 ## Moar UGen Stuff

 Generally we can diagram a `UGen` like this: